whooie/qitlib/docs/00-basic_python.md

 steps (2) and (3) in the PB&J recipe doesn't matter, Python will not.
 Instead, it forces the computer to look at each line of the program and execute it one-by-one.
-This means that the general structure of a program written in Python should look broadly like this one, which implements a well-known algorithm for finding all the prime numbers less than some number `N`:
+This means that the general structure of a program written in Python should look broadly like this one, which implements a well-known algorithm called the ["Sieve of Eratosthenes"][3] for finding all the prime numbers less than some number `N`:
 ```python
 # define basic names and terms for the program at the top of the program.
 # by default, Python doesn't know what square roots are, so we have to define it